 SOME OF THE EMPLOYER’S OBLIGATIONS during posting of workers to the REPUBLIC OF CROATIA

-During the posting to the Republic of Croatia, the employer is obliged to ensure to a posted worker the following specific working conditions which are the same for Croatian workers:
+During the posting to the Republic of Croatia, the employer must ensure the posted worker the following guaranteed working conditions as defined in Article 6 of the Act on Posting of Workers to the Republic of Croatia and on Cross-Border Enforcement of Fines applicable to Croatian workers:

 At what level should these rights be ensured?